maxxiimo/the-front-end-manifesto/chp3-foundation-styles.md

 \- [Fluid Grids by Ethan Marcotte][Fluid Grids]

-You'll also find a comprehensive roundup of [grid systems][Appendix 2] in the Appendices for you to review and choose from.
+You'll find a comprehensive roundup of [grid systems][Appendix 2] in the Appendices for you to review and choose from, just keep in mind though that in [Chapter 5][Chapter 5 - Susy] we will learn to use [Susy][].

 Our Foundation
 --------------

-It's time to build our foundation styles.
-Our [stylesheets][starter CSS] are written using Sass, but more important than the actual styles themselves – there are really not that many included – is the way that they are organized.
+With a basic overview of Compass and CSS frameworks and grid systems behind us, it's time to build our foundation styles.
+As I mentioned previously, our [stylesheets][starter CSS] are written using Sass, but more important than the actual styles themselves – there are really not that many included – is the way that they are organized.

-In my experience, as you move along a Rails project and the project grows in complexity, as different authors contribute, stylesheets can become behemoths, unmanageable, and downright confusing.
+We will cover organization in great detail in [Chapter 4 - Stylesheet Review][Chapter 4], because in my experience, as you move along in developing and the project grows in complexity, as different authors contribute, stylesheets can become behemoths, unmanageable, and downright confusing.
 To avoid this I highly recommend that you start a project with some kind of organizational structure in place from the get-go.
 The styles we will use in this chapter do exactly this.

-Before we begin will need to quickly set up Compass.

 ### Compass Set Up